 The other aspect that you may notice is hearing all the background noise.
 How long has it been since you heard a slight rustle while wearing a jacket, or a click clack when you type on your keyboard, or the munching sound when you chew your food?
 These background sounds have always been there, but you may start hearing them distinctly when you first get hearing aids.
 In time, your brain will adjust to these sounds and learn to selectively ignore the unnecessary ones.
 It is almost as if you are reprogramming your brain to perform selective hearing.
 In time, you will stop hearing background noises and be able to focus better on the speech sounds.

-- Can Hearing Aids cause Tiredness or Headaches?: When you first get hearing aids, your brain is working
+- Can Hearing Aids cause Tiredness or Headaches?: When you first get hearing aids, your brain is working harder to:

 - Stay alert and adjust to the device